qualiaMachine/deep-learning-intro/episodes/1-introduction.Rmd

 ##### What makes deep learning deep learning?
 Neural networks aren't a new technique, they have been around since the late 1940s.
 But until around 2010 neural networks tended to be quite small, consisting of only 10s or perhaps 100s of neurons.
 This limited them to only solving quite basic problems.
 Around 2010 improvements in computing power and the algorithms for training the networks made much larger and more powerful networks practical.
-These are known as deep neural networks or Deep Learning.
+These are known as deep neural networks or deep learning.

 Deep Learning requires extensive training using example data which shows the network what output it should produce for a given input.
-One common application of Deep Learning is classifying images.
+One common application of deep learning is classifying images.
 Here the network will be trained by being "shown" a series of images and told what they contain.
 Once the network is trained it should be able to take another image and correctly classify its contents.
-But we are not restricted to just using images, any kind of data can be learned by a Deep Learning neural network.
+But we are not restricted to just using images, any kind of data can be learned by a deep learning neural network.
 This makes them able to appear to learn a set of complex rules only by being shown what the inputs and outputs of those rules are instead of being taught the actual rules.
-Using these approaches Deep Learning networks have been taught to play video games and even drive cars.
+Using these approaches deep learning networks have been taught to play video games and even drive cars.
 The data on which networks are trained usually has to be quite extensive, typically including thousands of examples.
 For this reason they are not suited to all applications and should be considered just one of many machine learning techniques which are available.

 While traditional "shallow" networks might have had between three and five layers, deep networks often have tens or even hundreds of layers.
 This leads to them having millions of individual weights.
-The image below shows a diagram of all the layers (there are too many neurons to draw them all) on a Deep Learning network designed to detect pedestrians in images.
+The image below shows a diagram of all the layers (there are too many neurons to draw them all) on a deep learning network designed to detect pedestrians in images.
 The input (left most) layer of the network is an image and the final (right most) layer of the network outputs a zero or one to determine if the input data belongs to the class of data we are interested in.
 This image is from the paper ["An Efficient Pedestrian Detection Method Based on YOLOv2" by Zhongmin Liu, Zhicai Chen, Zhanming Li, and Wenjin Hu published in Mathematical Problems in Engineering, Volume 2018](https://doi.org/10.1155/2018/3518959)